kimuraz/kimuraz/README.md

 ## :email: Contact

-Reach out checking my contacts there :point_left:
+Check contacts there :point_left: to reach out